renuo/lightning-talks/corsidia_performance/presentation.md

 # The implementation

-This solution has been implemented by Duccio in about three to four working days and has been put in production in February.
+This solution has been implemented in about three to four working days and has been put in production in February.

-Pages are much faster and the results in each page are much better than before. :muscle:
+Pages were much faster (< 200ms) and the results in each page were much better than before. (# of clicks on a course from a search result) :muscle:

 ---